Mayor and Council

 Ross graduated from North Georgia College (now UNG) and was commissioned as a 2LT in the US Army field artillery branch, where he served three years of active duty and several more in the Georgia National Guard.
 He worked as an analyst and supervisor at Georgia Power Company for 32 years prior to his retirement.

-He and his wife Evelyn have lived in Dahlonega for 6 years.
+He and his wife Evelyn have lived in Dahlonega for 10 years.
 They live just a short walk from the square and enjoy the amenities associated with living close to the downtown section of Dahlonega.
-They own a short-term rental property.
-He serves on the board of directors for the North Georgia Cadet Corp Association.
+He is active with the North Georgia Cadet Corp Association and is an advisor to the Scabbard and Blade at the UNG Dahlonega campus.
+He also serves on the Lumpkin County Public Buildings Authority and participates in several volunteer activities in the community.
 Leisure activities include visiting with family and friends, travel, and outdoor activities such as boating, fishing, and hunting.
 They have two children and three grandchildren.

-Councilman Ariemma is a long-time resident of Dahlonega, nearly 26-years.
-Both he and wife of 34-years, Catherine, raised their daughters in Dahlonega and the Lumpkin County School System and are active in the community.
+Councilman Ariemma is a long-time resident of Dahlonega, nearly 30-years.
+Both he and wife of 39-years, Catherine, raised their daughters in Dahlonega and the Lumpkin County School System and are active in the community.
 As an entrepreneur and businessman, Ariemma had the opportunity to retire from the corporate world nearly two decades ago.
 This allowed him to invest in Dahlonega.
-His property holdings include several commercial properties, including city businesses consisting of a hotel and private villas for overnight guests, and an event facility.
-This is Ariemma’s second time serving on the council.
+His property holdings include several commercial properties.
+Ariemma has served on the council for over 11 years.

 Ariemma is a graduate of Northwood University with a BBA in Management / Computer Science and Finance.
 His work career has been primarily in the Automotive Refinishing industry.
 In 1995 he co-founded and was the principal owner of Single Source Inc, which is a national distributor for automotive refinishing products.
 Councilman Ariemma is currently active as a board member for the St. Vincent DePaul Society, providing much assistance to the needy of our community.
 As the founder of the Michigan Epsilon chapter of Phi Delta Theta international fraternity, councilman Ariemma is also the Chapter Advisory Board chairman and chapter advisor for the newly chartered Phi Delta Theta chapter at the University of North Georgia.

-When the councilman is not riding motorcycles across the US and Canada, his love and passion are for his growing family (he just became a grandfather), historic preservation and keeping Dahlonega’s historic properties maintained.
+When the councilman is not riding motorcycles across the US and Canada, his love and passion are for his growing family, historic preservation and keeping Dahlonega’s historic properties maintained.
 His practical business sense and love for Dahlonega provide a well-needed point of view on the city council.

 Mayor